 Secondary School Teacher

-This Secondary Teacher resume sample was developed for a client seeking a secondary teaching position.
+This resume sample was developed for a client seeking a secondary teaching position.
 She had developed her own resume, but it failed to generate the response she had hoped for.
 We completely revamped her old document: we included a profile, loaded it with action words and keywords, and uncovered many accomplishments.
 The end result was that Kim received an excellent response - and had several job offers!

-This Secondary Instructor resume sample uses a professional and eye-catching layout, which breaks down each section in a very clear and understandable manner.
+In this example we use a professional and eye-catching layout, which breaks down each section in a very clear and understandable manner.
 We included educational buzzwords such as differentiated instruction, classroom management, multicultural awareness, and student motivation to make sure this teaching resume made it past the scanners and to a human eye.
 Because Kim's experience is limited, we wanted to really highlight her education and credentials, as well as the exceptional skills she developed.

 Many new teachers who are freshly graduated and lack professional teaching experience aside from their student teaching practicums, don't know how to write a resume that properly showcases their skills.
 They think that because they lack experience, their resume will also lack exciting accomplishments and skills that schools are looking for.
 If you examine this sample secondary resume, you will notice that this doesn't have to be the case.